Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Details of Nevada Housing Market

-Nevada, known not only for Las Vegas, but also for its gold and silver mines, ranks 32nd for population with 3.1 million residents, according to estimates by the Census Bureau.
+Nevada, known not only for Las Vegas, but also for its gold and silver mines, ranks in bottom-middle for population with 3.1 million residents, according to estimates by the Census Bureau.

 Despite its size, Nevada still has a number of urban areas.
 Nevada’s largest cities include Las Vegas, Henderson (a suburb of Las Vegas), Reno, the unincorporated town of Paradise, which is another Las Vegas suburb and the city of North Las Vegas.
 Carson City, 431 miles northwest of Las Vegas, is the state capital, yet it only has 58,993 residents.
 Close to 80% of Nevada’s population resides in the 10 most populous cities, with very few residents living outside of urban areas.